-The Authority participates in three post-employment schemes:
+The Authority participates in four post-employment schemes:

-- The Local Government Pension Scheme for non uniformed staff, administered locally by Cheshire West and Chester Council.
-This is a funded defined benefit final salary scheme, meaning that the Authority and employees pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets. - The two Firefighters' Pension Schemes for uniformed staff.
-An original scheme commenced in 1992, and an additional scheme in 2006, with both being administered through one fund.
+- The Local Government Pension Scheme(LGPS) for non uniformed staff, administered locally by Cheshire West and Chester Council.
+This is a funded defined benefit scheme, meaning that the Authority and employees pay contributions into a fund, calculated at a level intended to balance the pensions liabilities with investment assets.
+Up until 31 March 2014 this was a final salary scheme, since 1 April 2014 this has changed to a new LGPS benefit design career average revalued earning (CARE) scheme. - The three Firefighters' Pension Schemes for uniformed staff.
+An original scheme commenced in 1992, an additional scheme in 2006, and a third scheme was introduced in April 2014 which is a modified version of the 2006 scheme and is available for on call firefighters now entitled to participate in a pension scheme from 2000 as a result of the decision to backdate part time workers rights.
+With all being administered through one fund.
 These are unfunded schemes, meaning that there are no investment assets built up to meet the liabilities so that cash has to be generated to meet actual pension payments as they become due.
 However, as of 1 April 2006, firefighter and employer contributions are paid into a pension fund, from which pension payments are made.
 The fund is balanced to nil each year by receipt of pension top-up grant from central government if there is a deficit, or by paying over the surplus to central government.
-Details of the pension fund for 2013-14 are shown in the Pension Fund statement.
+Details of the pension fund for 2014-15 are shown in the Pension Fund statement.